Fantasy Football Sleepers 2023 (Updated August)

 The Draft War Room includes icons to highlight every sleeper, as well as breakout candidates, value picks, injured players, risers, fallers, and more.

-All on a fully customized cheat sheet with dynamic player values to help you make the best pick each time you're on the clock.
+All on a fully customized fantasy football cheat sheet with dynamic player values to help you make the best pick each time you're on the clock.